dotnet/aspnetcore/.github/ISSUE_TEMPLATE/10_bug_report.md

 ### To Reproduce
 <!--
 We ❤ code!
 Point us to a minimalistic repro project hosted in a GitHub repo.
-For a repro project, create a new ASP.NET Core project using the template of your your choice, apply the minimum required code to result in the issue you're observing.
+For a repro project, create a new ASP.NET Core project using the template of your choice, apply the minimum required code to result in the issue you're observing.

 We will close this issue if:
 - the repro project you share with us is complex.
 We can't investigate custom projects, so don't point us to such, please.